Grizzlies' Marcus Smart: Doubtful for Sunday

-Smart (ankle) has been listed as doubtful for Sunday's game against Portland, Damichael Cole of The Memphis Commercial Appeal reports.
+Smart (illness) is listed as doubtful for Sunday's game against the Nuggets.

-Smart has missed the Grizzlies' last five regular-season games after spraining his right ankle against the Nets on Oct.
-30. He was considered week-to-week when initially diagnosed, and while he's unlikely to play Sunday, he could return as soon as Wednesday against the Lakers.
-In the four games prior to the injury, Smart averaged 7.0 points, 3.3 assists, 2.5 rebounds and 1.5 steals over 23.0 minutes.
+Smart returned Wednesday from a six-game absence due to a left ankle injury and has played in each of the Grizzlies' last two games.
+However, he is now feeling under the weather and it seems unlikely he'll play Sunday.
+With Smart doubtful and Ja Morant (hip) already ruled out, Scotty Pippen and Jaylen Wells will start in the backcourt and Luke Kennard will see an uptick in minutes off the bench.

 More News